msuresh159/ashutosh-hydro.github.io/_pages/about.md

   - /about.html
 ---

-Postdoctoral Scholar <br />
+Assistant Professor <br/>
+Department of Hydrology <br/>
+Indian Institute of Technology Roorkee <br/>
+Roorkee - 247667, Uttarakhand, India <br/>

 Department of Civil and Environmental Engineering, <br /> Pennsylvania State University (PSU), University Park - 16802, PA, USA <br />

 ## About me

 Welcome!
-I am a Postdoctoral Scholar in the [Department of Civil and Environmental Engineering](https://www.cee.psu.edu/) of [Pennsylvania State University](https://www.psu.edu/).
+I am an Assistant Professor in the Department of Hydrology of  Indian Institute of Technology Roorkee.
 I am interested in interdisciplinary research and teaching to understand the hydroclimatological processes and their connections to the natural-human world.
-Currently, I am working on a project titled ‘Predictive Risk Investigation SysteM (PRISM) for Multi-layer Dynamic Interconnection Analysis’.

 I have a B.Tech.
 (Bachelor of Technology) degree in Civil Engineering from [NIT Hamirpur](https://nith.ac.in/) and a M.Tech.
 (Master of Technology) degree in Water Resources Engineering and Management from [IIT Guwahati](https://iitg.ac.in/).
 During my Ph.D. at IIT Guwahati, I worked on a resilience-based approach to examine the response of terrestrial ecosystems to droughts.